freedomofpress/dangerzone.rocks/src/news/2026-03-19-independent-container-updates.md

 2. Making sure it is reproducible.
 3. Signing it.

 So, how do we do this?
-Let's go for a small walk\!
+Let's go for a small walk!

 ## Checking image provenance